 My advice to this mom was to ensure that her son has a routine.
 The more you do things the same way, (I believe) you create new memories…eventually they stick.
 Repetition breeds familiarity and soon enough, there’s no need to think about what you’re doing, it just comes naturally.
 With this though, I’ve found that doing anything outside of that routine has left me feeling a bit confused and stressed every time.
 However, because I’m the kind of person who likes to challenge myself, I do it from time to time just to add that extra layer of “I got this“.
 It’s my challenge and it helps me, though when it starts stressing me out, I return to what I know despite it being monotonous.
 (I wouldn’t necessarily advise this until you or your child feels comfortable enough).

-I had to work on myself first, come to grasp with the fact that things have changed from before diagnosis to after.
+I had to work on myself first, come to grips with the fact that things have changed from before diagnosis to after.
 To accept that I’m no longer that same person.
 There are many times when my own family (husband and kids included) will remark that my memory is better than theirs.
-What they don’t know is that I’m being like a duck everyday of my life 24×7.
+What they don’t know is that I’m being like a duck every day of my life 24×7.
 It’s exhausting…

 I had to condition my thinking and learn how to accept when I mess up or make mistakes, to not be so hard on myself and try harder next time around.
 But, the most important thing was to learn how to work within the limits of my life and Hydrocephalus.
 This in itself is something to be aware of as a parent and it might just be a new way for you to approach the crossroad when your young one is in front of it.